Thorulfr/social-network-api/README.md

 # Social Network API

-An sample API for a social network in which users can make posts, react to and interact with posts, and create and manage friend lists.
+A sample API for a social network in which users can make posts, react to and interact with posts, and create and manage friend lists.
 This serves as an exercise in creating a back-end structure using Express.js, MongoDB, and Mongoose.

 In creating this application, I used the following user story and acceptance criteria: